ZuhairS/Kablamo/docs/README.md

 ## Bonus Features

 - Allow camera to zoom and stick to player in order to allow larger levels.
-- Allow enhanced launching on specific occasions.
+- Allow enhanced slowmo launching on specific occasions.
 - Add sound effects and music to game.
 - Add Survival mode.
 - Add enemy types.